-Advancing Equity strand (18 semester hours)
+Advancing Equity strand (12 semester hours)

-MED 615 Leading for Equity (3)
+MED 615 Leading for Equity (2)

-MED 616 Advanced Culturally Responsive and Sustaining Pedagogies (3)
+MED 616 Advanced Culturally Responsive and Sustaining Pedagogies (2)

-MED 617 Action Research for Social Justice (3)
+MED 617 Action Research for Social Justice (2)

-MED 618 Using Data to Advance Equity (3)
+MED 618 Using Data to Advance Equity (2)

-MED619 Community and Family Engagement (3)
+MED619 Community and Family Engagement (2)

-MED Elective Approved MED Education elective (3)
+MED Elective Approved MED Education elective (2)

-English as a Second Language/ English Language Learner strand (18 semester hours) MED 525 Issues & Trends in ELL & BE (3) MED 526 Language Acquisition Methods (3) MED 527 Social Linguistics and People: Theory and Practice (3) MED 528 Reading Instruction for English Language Learners (3) MED 566 Assessment in Special Education (3) MED Electives Approved MED Education electives (3) Principal/Program Administrator strand (21 semester hours) MED 651 Leadership in Supervision and Evaluation (2) MED 652 Leadership for Professional Capacity (2) MED 653 Principles and Equity in Leadership (3) MED 654 Principal as Leader of Learning Community (3) MED 655 School and Community Relations (2) MED 658 Leadership for Equitable School Operations and Management (3) MED 659 Principal/Administrative Leadership Internship (6) typically completed over two semesters Reading and Literacy strand (18 semester hours) MED 671 Philosophy of Reading (2) MED 672 Writing, Spelling, and Phonics Instruction: From Theory to Practice (3) MED 673 Strategies for Reading Improvement K-12 (3) MED 674 Literature Across the Curriculum (3) MED 675 Literacy Assessment and Evaluation (3) MED 678 Literacy Leadership (2) MED Electives Approved MED Education electives (2) Special Education strand (20 semester hours) MED 526 Language Acquisition Methods (3) OR MED 619 Community & Family (3) MED 559 Intro to Exceptionalities (2) MED 512 Assistive Technology for All Learners (2) MED 561 Instructional Methods of Exceptional Learners (2) MED 563 Management Strategies for Exceptional Learners (2) MED 565 Transitions to Adulthood for Special Populations (2) MED 566 Assessment in Special Education (2) MED 567 Special Education Law, Abuse, and the IEP (2) MED 569 Practicum in Special Education (3) MED Electives Approved MED Education electives (6) Electives (Select from choices below, with permission of advisor and instructor) MED courses listed in any strand, or Any of the following MED sections of an ED/MED course as long as it does not duplicate an ED listing/prior content on the student's transcript.
-Course numbers may be different given the curriculum revision; please consult with your advisor to ensure appropriateness of elective choice.
-MED 539 Literature and Arts Integrations (may not duplicate ED 429 and/or MED 538) MED 512 Assistive Technology for All Learners (may not duplicate ED 312) MED 551 STEM Integrations (may not duplicate ED 411 and or ED 415) MED 518 Critical Narratives and Historical Integrations in Teaching (may not duplicate ED 418)

-MED 584 Secondary Methods (may not duplicate ED 484)

-MED 595 Special Topics in Education - elective

-MED 610 Introduction to Autism Spectrum Disorder

-MED 620 Culture of Disability

-In addition - choose 1 exit option

-Exit Option I - Thesis Option

-MED 699 Final Research Project/Thesis (3)

-Exit Option II - Non Thesis Option
+English Language Learner strand (12 semester hours)

+MED 525 Issues & Trends in ELL & BE (2)

+MED 526 Language Acquisition Methods (2)

-MED 698 Integrating Theory and Practice in Education: Capstone Course (3)
+MED 527 Social Linguistics and People: Theory and Practice (2)

-AND one MED course from MED 565 or MED 620 ASD or MED614 Culture of Disability (2)
+MED 528 Reading Instruction for English Language Learners (2)

+MED 523 ELL Practicum (2)

+MED Electives Approved MED Education electives (2)

+Principal/Program Administrator strand (18 semester hours)

+MED 651 Leadership in Supervision and Evaluation (2)

+MED 652 Leadership for Professional Capacity (2)

+MED 653 Principles and Equity in Leadership (2)

+MED 654 Principal as Leader of Learning Community (2)

+MED 655 School and Community Relations (2)

+MED 658 Leadership for Equitable School Operations and Management (2)

+MED Electives Approved MED Education Electives (2)

+MED 659 Principal/Administrative Leadership Internship (4) typically completed over two semesters

+Special Education strand (14 semester hours)

+MED 512 Assistive Technology for All Learners (2)

+MED 561 Instructional Strategies for All Learners (2)

+MED 563 Management Strategies for Exceptional Learners (2)

+MED 565 Transitions to Adulthood for Special Populations (2)

+MED 566 Assessment in Special Education (2)

+MED 567 Special Education Law, Abuse, and the IEP (2)

+MED 569 Practicum in Special Education (2)

+Electives

+MED courses listed in any strand as long as it does not duplicate an ED listing/prior content on the student's transcript.

 Students are expected to receive a grade of at least a B in all graduate level courses and maintain a cumulative grade point average of at least 3.0.
 Students whose cumulative grade point average falls below 3.0, or who receive a grade of C+/C/C- or lower in any class will be subject to being placed on immediate academic probation and their standing reviewed by the graduate director.
-Students may be withdrawn from the MIT program and Saint Martin's University if they fail to return the GPA to a 3.0 by the end of the next semester; if they receive two grades of C+/C/C-; or if they receive any grade lower than C- in any class.
+Students may be withdrawn from the MIT or MED program and Saint Martin's University if they fail to return the GPA to a 3.0 by the end of the next semester; if they receive two grades of C+/C/C-; or if they receive any grade lower than C- in any class.
 A student who is removed from the program may apply for reinstatement, though readmission to the program is not guaranteed.
 The time limit for completion of degree requirements is seven years from admission to the program.

-Nine semester hours of graduate work may be transferred from another institution, provided the work fits the P-12 Strand and student's program plan; is recommended by the program advisor; is approved by the director of master's programs in education; and carries a grade of 'B' or better.
+Up to six semester hours of graduate work may be transferred from another institution, provided the work fits the strand and student's program plan; is recommended by the program advisor; is approved by the director of master's programs in education; and carries a grade of 'B' or better.
 All course substitution and waiver forms must be approved by the committee and dean during the first semester of entrance to the program.